 - 1. Continue to improve the Housing Solutions Service, to make sure that we give residents high quality advice when they need it. - 2.
-Continue to recognise the strong links between mental health, substance misuse and homelessness, and work with Devon County Council to ensure that service design supports tenancy sustainment and homelessness prevention. - 3.
+Continue to recognise the strong links between mental health, substance misuse and homelessness, and work with Devon County Council and the Devon Partnership Trust to ensure that service design supports tenancy sustainment and homelessness prevention. - 3.
 Improve our approach to preventing private sector evictions and to preventing homelessness for people living with family, or friends through targeted and proactive mediation. - 4.
-Explore further tenancy rescue solutions for private tenants including the potential for targeted grants and loans. - 5.
-Improve our digital offer to service users, ensuring that our IT systems incorporate self-service capabilities, and do not act as a barrier to people accessing the right help at the right time. - 6.
+Explore further tenancy rescue solutions for private tenants including the potential for targeted grants and loans.

+- 5. Improve our digital offer to service users, ensuring that our IT systems incorporate self-service capabilities, and do not act as a barrier to people accessing the right help at the right time. - 6.
 Review the financial advice services available to identify any gaps, duplication, or problems with accessing services. - 7.
-Continue to work with housing providers operating locally, through which we have agreed common policies and approaches and help minimise the number of social housing evictions. - 8.
-Improve how we capture the reasons for homelessness and identify trends, particularly in relation to cases of repeat homelessness, understating that some people will require more support than others to sustain a tenancy in the future.

-- 9. Improve our understanding of what impact COVID-19 might have on the risk of homelessness, so that we can plan and respond accordingly. - 10.
+Raise awareness in relation to homelessness and homelessness prevention through interventions such as school visits and the promotion of local services and support. - 8.
+Continue to work with housing providers operating locally, through which we have agreed common policies and approaches and help minimise the number of social housing evictions. - 9.
+Improve how we capture the reasons for homelessness and identify trends, particularly in relation to cases of repeat homelessness, understating that some people will require more support than others to sustain a tenancy in the future. - 10.
+Improve our understanding of what impact COVID-19 might have on the risk of homelessness, so that we can plan and respond accordingly. - 11.
 Collect and analyse data coming from a number of sources, including from Devon County Council and the Community and Voluntary Sector so that we can target communications and interventions at those areas within the district that need the most support.